 How easy is it to get a hold of your property manager?
 Do they respond quickly to your enquiries?
 Do they answer your questions clearly and honestly?

-These are questions you need to ask yourself when choosing a property manager to work with.
-There’s nothing more frustrating than not knowing how your property is doing because your property manager isn’t getting back to you or giving you the information you need.
+These are questions you need to ask yourself when choosing a PM to work with.
+There’s nothing more frustrating than not knowing how your property is doing because your manager isn’t getting back to you or giving you the information you need.

 6. Look for a Good Reputation